FooRider/RCSignalProcessor/README.md

 # RCSignalProcessor
 Mini project for processing standard RC signals on an arduino board, meant to extend functionality of RC models.

+# Usage

+Main value of this program is in its CppmInput and PwmInput classes, which read CPPM or PWM inputs from interrupt pins (pins 2 or 3 on Arduino Nano).
+This is implemented using interrupts, thus leaving main program loop free to manage outputs.

+To use this program, I suggest that you first uncomment serial debug messages and make sure that the program can read input from RC receiver and also to make note of values read.

+Afterwards, you can comment out the debug messages and  modify main loop to your needs.
+A simple light pattern is pre-programmed.

 # Licensing
 This project is distributed under MIT License